Constitution & ByLaws

 Section 2.
 The Board of Directors shall meet at least twice a year, once during the annual meeting of the Association, once at a time other than an annual meeting of the Association, and otherwise at the call of the President or upon written petition of a majority of the members of the Board.

 Section 3.
 At meetings of the Board of Directors, a quorum shall consist of one-half of the members.
 In the absence of a quorum, the members may adjourn from time to time until a quorum shall be present.
-Between its meetings the Board may be polled by mail.
+Between its meetings the Board may be polled by mail or other means.
 Except as otherwise provided by the Constitution or Bylaws, the Board shall act by a majority of those voting.

 ARTICLE V – Executive Committee